 Professor Attewell’s research has examined the reasons behind low degree completion rates in nonselective colleges and includes randomized controlled field experiments in which lower-income undergraduates are encouraged to increase their “academic momentum” in college, using monetary incentives.
 The Bill & Melinda Gates Foundation and the Great Lakes Higher Education Corporation fund his current research, which supports a team of sociology graduate students, as well as involving collaborators in other states.

-Attewell was born in London and completed his undergraduate education in England before moving to the United States to pursue a doctorate in sociology at the University of California at San Diego.
-He then taught for several years at the University of California at Santa Cruz and at Stony Brook University in New York before joining the Graduate Center faculty in 1990.
+Professor Attewell completed his undergraduate education in England before moving to the United States where he received his doctorate from the University of California at San Diego.
+He subsequently taught for several years at the University of California at Santa Cruz and at Stony Brook University in New York before joining the Graduate Center faculty in 1990.

 - The US Dept. of Education's Institute for Education Sciences

 - The Ascendium educational philanthropy

 Professional Affiliations and Memberships